 Ionizer – The air purifier is equipped with an ionizer, which attracts negatively and positively charged particles to make air cleaner and fresher.
 The ionizer is optional and can be turned off and on using one of the top panel buttons.

-Alen FIT50’s filtration system is excellent.
+Alen FIT50’s filtration system is excellent and the same system that’s used in the multi award winning breathesmart air purifier.
 Its customization options allow numerous owners to create a purifier suitable for their environment.
 However, the yearly filter maintenance costs are considerable.

 The Alen FIT50 design is highly appealing.
 Compared to its full size brother, it’s smaller and more compact.
 The air purifier weighs just 16 pounds and it’s dimensions are 10 x 16.8 x 22.2 inches.

 You can choose one of the 13 panel colors to make sure the unit suits your interior design decor.
 The colors range from white and black to pink and champagne.
 You can also pick one of the natural tree shades.

 The air purifier has an elegant control panel, which is straightforward and easy to operate.
 Even though the unit is bulky, you are likely to find a perfect spot for it in any room regardless of its size.

 Overall, the unit is well designed and can become an integral part of your room’s décor.

 Alen did a wonderful job equipping the air purifier with all the necessary options for comfortable use.